ChristianDenniss/DigitalClock/README.md

 # Digital Clock Application

 This is a simple digital clock application built using JavaFX.
 The app displays the current time in a digital clock format, updating every second.
-It consists of four digits representing the hour and minute, along with a colon (`:`) separating them.
-The application uses basic JavaFX features such as scene creation, animation, and timeline updates.
+It consists of four digits representing the hour and minute, along with a colon (`:`) separating them, and now supports displaying seconds, along with AM/PM for 12-hour format and 24-hour format.

 ## Features
 - Real-time digital clock display
-- Hour and minute are displayed in a digital format
+- Hour, minute, and second are displayed in a digital format
+- AM/PM support for 12-hour format (optional toggle)
+- 24-hour format display option
 - Updates every second
 - Black background with white digits for visibility
 - Uses JavaFX animation and timeline to update the clock every second